 - 1. Discuss with patient that an adverse reaction may occur, and that they will be monitored throughout and at least one hour post infusion.
 If any reaction is suspected, the patient should report to staff immediately. - 2.
-If a monoclonal antibody for COVID-19 is administered, patient will not be able to receive the COVID-19 vaccine for 90 days post-treatment.
-There is no recommended interval for vacation after antiviral therapy for COVID-19.
+People who previously received monoclonal antibody products for pre-exposure prophylaxis or treatment of COVID-19 can be vaccinated at any time.